 Deputy City Manager Tom C. Gates

-Thomas C. Gates is the Deputy City Manager/Chief of Staff responsible for organizational strategic planning, assessing and improving operational efficiency, and improving performance and accountability measures.
-He has oversight responsible for several City Departments including the Office of Human Resources, the Office of Performance and Accountability, Information Technology Services and Internal Audit.
+Thomas C. Gates is the Deputy City Manager responsible for organizational strategic planning, assessing and improving operational efficiency, and improving performance and accountability measures.
+He has oversight responsible for several City departments including Human Resources, the Office of Management and Budget, Office of Performance and Accountability, Office of Communications and Public Information, and Internal Audit.
 Gates began his service with the City of Alexandria in February, 2009 as Assistant City Manager for Management Improvement.

 Prior to joining the City, Gates served as the Assistant County Administrator for Spartanburg County, South Carolina where he provided management oversight and coordination of administrative operations and public safety services.
 Gates has served as the Management and Budget Director for both Spartanburg County, and Greenville, South Carolina.
 He has twice been appointed to City Administrator positions serving the municipalities of Loris, South Carolina and Garden City, Georgia.
 His 28 year public service career began with Montgomery County, Maryland in 1985.